 Atlan is a fully virtualized solution that does not involve moving data from existing storage layers.

-Atlan crawls metadata from upstream data sources and stores it within the customer’s VPC.
-Any queries run on the Atlan product are pushed to existing processing layers (e.g. directly to your database, warehouse, or a processing layer such as Athena or Presto on top of blob storage).
+Atlan crawls metadata from upstream data sources and stores it within the secure VPC ((virtual private cloud - either the customer's or Atlan managed).
+Any queries that are run in Atlan are pushed to existing processing layers (e.g. directly to your database, warehouse, or a processing layer such as Athena or Presto on top of blob storage).

-Data and metadata collected and created by Atlan are stored in applications and databases within the customer’s VPC (virtual private cloud).
-This includes information for data previews and queries, data quality, asset metadata, and user data.
+Data and metadata collected and created by Atlan are stored in applications and databases within the VPC.
+This includes the data for the quality profiles, asset metadata, and user data.

-Atlan gives users the ability to see sample data previews for a data asset and results for any queries run on Atlan.
+Atlan gives users the ability to see sample data previews for a data asset as well as the results for any queries run on Atlan.

-In both cases, the request is pushed upstream to the original data source, and a 100-row sample of the result is provided to Atlan users.
+In both cases, the request is pushed upstream to the data source, and a 100-row sample of the result is shown to Atlan users.
 Atlan caches this 100-row sample of the data in Redis for a faster load time when you return to a data preview or query.
+This cache can be disabled if needed if customers don't want any data to be stored in Atlan.

-Users can generate data quality metrics with the click of a button on Atlan.
-Once generated, these metrics are stored in PostgreSQL on the customer’s VPC.
+Users can generate data quality metrics with the click of a button in Atlan.
+Once generated, these metrics are stored in PostgreSQL in the VPC.
+These metrics are again metadata to describe the accuracy, completeness, structure, and quality of your data.

 Asset metadata, including metadata crawled by Atlan or data lineage generated on the product, is stored across Apache Atlas, Elasticsearch and Cassandra.